On the multiplier spectrum of polynomials: The multiplier spectrum morphism is generically injective for polynomials

 Since $f$ is indecomposable, its monodromy group $\Mon(f)$ is primitive.
-Fix a critical value $c$ of $f$ in $\C$; the corresponding permutation in $\Mon(f)$ is a transposition.
-By \cite[Theorem 13.3]{PermGp}, $\Mon(f)$ must be the full symmetric group, so $\Mon(f) \cong S_d$. \end{proof}
+Fix a critical value $c$ of $f$ in $\C$.
+Since $f$ is pre-simple, the fiber $f^{-1}(c)$ contains exactly one critical point with local degree $2$ and $d-2$ unramified points; hence, the corresponding permutation in $\Mon(f)$ is a transposition.
+By \cite[Theorem~13.3]{PermGp}, $\Mon(f)$ must be the full symmetric group, so $\Mon(f)\cong S_d$. \end{proof}

-We now introduce some algebraic curves associated with polynomials, following \cite[\S2]{Paksimple}. \begin{Def} Let $F(z),H(z)\in\C[z]$ be polynomials of degrees $m,n\geq1$, respectively.
-Define the algebraic curves $h_{F,H}$ and $h_F$ by